 In 2015 I had received a job offer to work as a science teacher in a British school in Doha the capital city of Qatar.

-On to the first work day we got a tour of the school, school documents such as health and safety, fire drill rules etc, we met some of the staff, where our offices are and we were given laptops to be able to use in school.
-My husband was given a job in terms of counselling because that was what he was specialized in.
+On to the first workday, we got a tour of the school, school documents such as health and safety, fire drill rules etc, we met some of the staff, where our offices are and we were given laptops to be able to use in school.
+My husband was given a job in terms of counseling because that was what he was specialized in.

 I have found that after a few months, that my students got used to my different and “new” teaching methods, and that they became more comfortable with me as they said that had a high turnover of science teachers.
-Also I learnt that because my students mother tongue is Arabic, that I was initially speaking too fast for them in English for them to really understand everything.
-This was useful for me to realise as their spoken English was very good, however it took them longer to understand what I would say and their written English was not as good as their spoken English.
-I made sure to give them regular activities in their lessons to boost their quality of written English such as spelling tests as starter activities with the scientific keywords, or to mark their neighbors long answer and check for the grammar and spelling.
+Also, I learned that because my students’ mother tongue is Arabic, that I was initially speaking too fast for them in English for them to really understand everything.
+This was useful for me to realise as their spoken English was very good, however, it took them longer to understand what I would say and their written English was not as good as their spoken English.
+I made sure to give them regular activities in their lessons to boost their quality of written English such as spelling tests as starter activities with the scientific keywords or to mark their neighbor’s long answer and check for the grammar and spelling.

-On the average school day I found that I was teaching two lessons, the most busiest teaching day was on Wednesdays I would teach four classes.
+On the average school day, I found that I was teaching two lessons, the busiest teaching day was on Wednesdays I would teach four classes.
 So in between my lessons I had ample time to do marking and plan for my lessons next week and even practice new experiments!
-Having so much free time in my work week meant that when I went home I did not take home work with me which was common in England, as my work week was packed in comparison.
+Having so much free time in my work week meant that when I went home I did not take homework with me which was common in England, as my work week was packed in comparison.

 I also noticed because the students were generally well behaved I had to do very little behavior management, so it was easy for me to get through the planned lesson and even more content at times.
-The few times when I had to perform behavior management, all it took was one phone call to the parent, I find that because I was working in a private school most parents were supportive and respond to your letters and calls, and in turn I noticed an improvement in that students behavior.
+The few times when I had to perform behavior management, all it took was one phone call to the parent, I find that because I was working in a private school most parents were supportive and responsive to your letters and calls, and in turn, I noticed an improvement in that student’s behavior.

-Also flying in and out of Qatar, you need permission from your employer before hand and you must have this in a letter form with your employers stamp and signature because when you are at the airport you will be asked for this document.
-Compared to the ease I have when travelling between the UK and other European countries this was a bit annoying, but my employer was really good at getting me these documents quickly, however I do know from talking to other expats working in Qatar that some companies are slow or problematic when issuing you with these papers.
+Also flying in and out of Qatar, you need permission from your employer beforehand and you must have this in a letter form with your employer’s stamp and signature because when you are at the airport you will be asked for this document.
+Compared to the ease I have when traveling between the UK and other European countries this was a bit annoying, but my employer was really good at getting me these documents quickly, however, I do know from talking to other expats working in Qatar that some companies are slow or problematic when issuing you with these papers.